 - 1. Call each employee who lives in a mandatory evacuation zone to ensure they have evacuated to safety. - 2.
 Monitor employee status through communications with supervisors. - 3.
-Provide updates to County PIO, Emergency Management Director and other officials, as needed. - 4.
+Provide updates to County PIO, Emergency Management Director, and other officials, as needed. - 4.
 Monitor social media channels and respond to citizens needing information and assistance. - 5.
-Email Industry Updates and include a link to the accommodations survey for updates to hotel information on VSPC's website. - 6.
-Monitor and update hotel accommodations information pre and post storm, as appropriate through follow-up calls to hotel partners. - 7.
+Email Industry Updates and include a link to the accommodations survey for updates to hotel information on VSPC's website.

+- 6. Monitor and update hotel accommodations information pre and post storm, as appropriate through follow-up calls to hotel partners. - 7.
 As new evacuation zones are announced, edit information posted on VSPC's website to only display hotels located in non-evacuation zones. - 8.
 Continue to follow-up with hotels on room availability and notify them when new evacuation zones are implemented. - 9.
-Ensure location of hotel availability is known throughout the CIC and EOC agencies and municipalities, as well as media outlets. - 10.
+Ensure location of hotel availability is known throughout the CIC, EOC, municipalities, agencies, and media outlets. - 10.
 Monitor status of airports; communicate directly with PIE at the EOC. - 11.
-Each EOC team member should keep a log of daily activities.
-Journal entries should include name, date, activities, and any suggestions for improvements to Crisis Plan procedures. - 12.
-If necessary, CVB PIO should make contact with Duke Energy to secure housing for workers. - 13.
-As appropriate, EOC Lead will adjust CVB staffing at EOC on a temporary, or permanent basis during the event to allow EOC employees to further secure homes/property and/or to adjust EOC desk staffing levels.

-14. As needed, perform research and report information to the Emergency Management Director.
+Each EOC team member should note and relay any suggestions for improvements to Crisis Plan procedures. - 12.
+If necessary, CVB PIO should contact Duke Energy to secure housing for workers. - 13.
+As appropriate, EOC Lead will adjust CVB staffing at EOC on a temporary, or permanent basis during the event to allow EOC employees to further secure homes/property and/or to adjust EOC desk staffing levels. - 14.
+As needed, perform research and report information to the Emergency Management Director.
 May need to coordinate or communicate with EOC FEMA staff.